-According to the program's prop master the original cake was designed and made by a cake shop in Burwood, Victoria, to give it authenticity in relation to the demographic where Neighbours is set.
-To decrease its weight to give it stability, only the bottom tier of the original cake was real (as it had to be cut during the Reception episode), while the top two tiers were constructed from polystyrene and plaster to match the bottom tier.
+According to the program's prop master the original used on the show was designed and made by a cake shop in Burwood, Victoria, to give it authenticity in relation to the demographic where Neighbours is set.
+To decrease its weight and to give it stability, only the bottom tier of the original cake was real (as it had to be cut during the Reception episode), while the top two tiers were constructed from polystyrene and plaster to match the bottom tier.

 This replica was produced to be displayed in the refrigerator of the original Robinson Kitchen Set, which was part of the Melbourne Suburban Life display in the Melbourne Exhibition at Melbourne Museum, Museum Victoria (2000-2007).
 It is believed that the bride and groom model are those used on the original cake.

 The model consists of three square cake tiers, constructed of an unknown synthetic material, with the two top tiers sitting on four plastic cake columns.
 Each tier sits on a foil-covered board, and is decorated with an band of apricot ribbon tied in a bow (to match the bride's dress) and a posey of fabric flowers.
 On the top of the cake are cartoon-style figures of a bride and groom sitting on a bench kissing.